-The maximum penalty for possession of a Schedule III CDS is imprisonment from one to five years, a $5,000 fine, or both.
+A person convicted of illegally possessing a schedule III CDS faces imprisonment from one to five years, a $5,000 fine, or both.
 (La.
-Rev. Stat.
-Ann. § 40:968 (2019).)
+Rev. Stat. § 40:968 (2023).)

 Possession of a Schedule V CDS carries a maximum sentence of one to five years in prison, a $5,000 fine, or both.
 (La.
-Rev. Stat.
-Ann. § 40:970 (2019).)
+Rev. Stat. § 40:970 (2023).)

 Possession of CDS on or within 2,000 feet of properties designated "drug-free zones" increases the maximum penalties (both fines and imprisonment) by one and one-half times.
 Drug-free zones include schools, public playgrounds, public parks and recreational facilities, daycares, universities, colleges, and drug treatment facilities.
 (La.
-Rev. Stat.
-Ann. § 40:981.3 (2019).)
+Rev. Stat. § 40:981.3 (2023).)

 Defendants facing controlled substance charges have several defense strategies available to them.